droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Dusty shelves line the walls of this room.
 A few of the shelves have folded sheets, blankets, and old bars of soap on them.
 A cobweb-covered broom leans against the far wall.</p>
 </div>

-When a player first approaches within 5 feet of the **broom of animated attack**, it attacks with surprise as soon as they avert their eyes or turn away, thwacking them once upside the head.
+When a player first approaches within 5 feet of the **[Elite Animated Broom](https://2e.aonprd.com/Monsters.aspx?ID=2818)**, it rolls Stealth for initiative and attacks with surprise as soon as they avert their eyes or turn away, thwacking them once upside the head.
 It then immediately returns to its initial position—now cobweb-free.
-On its future turns, the broom uses its **_multiattack_** to continue to attack any player not looking at it who remains within 5 feet, foregoing opportunity attacks against players that move away.
+On its future turns, the broom uses all its actions to attack any player close to it while inflicting Dust ability all over them.
+I suggest to join the Armor and Broom fights together.
 ### Nursemaid’s Suite
 <span class="citation"><em>This scene takes place in Appendix B: Area 15.</em></span>